Skip to content

 Feature Description

-AI Filter Generator LLM-powered Wireshark/tcpdump filter generation from natural language queries
+AI Filter Generator LLM-powered Wireshark/tcpdump filter generation from natural language queries with confidence scores and packet-level results

-Real-time Processing Asynchronous analysis with progress tracking
+Real-time Processing Asynchronous analysis with detailed progress tracking

 Quick Start